Gulf of California

-The Gulf of California (Golfo de California), also known as the Sea of Cortés (Mar de Cortés) or Sea of Cortez, or less commonly as the Vermilion Sea (Mar Vermejo), is a marginal sea of the Pacific Ocean that separates the Baja California peninsula from the Mexican mainland.
+The Gulf of California (Golfo de California), also known as the Sea of Cortés (Mar de Cortés) or Sea of Cortez, or less commonly as the Vermilion Sea (Mar Bermejo), is a marginal sea of the Pacific Ocean that separates the Baja California peninsula from the Mexican mainland.
 It is bordered by the states of Baja California, Baja California Sur, Sonora, and Sinaloa with a coastline of approximately 4000 km.
-Rivers that flow into the Gulf of California include the Colorado, Fuerte, Mayo, Sinaloa, Sonora, and the Yaqui.
+Rivers that flow into the Gulf of California include the Colorado, Fuerte, Mayo, Sinaloa, Sonora, and Yaqui.
 The surface of the gulf is about 160000 km2.
-Maximum depths exceed 3000 m because of the complex geology, linked to plate tectonics.
+Maximum depths exceed 3000 m because of the region's complex geology, linked to plate tectonics.

-The gulf is thought to be one of the most diverse seas on Earth and is home to more than 5,000 species of micro-invertebrates.
+The gulf is thought to be one of the most ecologically diverse seas on Earth and is home to more than 5,000 species of micro-invertebrates.
 Parts of the Gulf of California are a UNESCO World Heritage Site.

 Geography

 Area

 The International Hydrographic Organization defines the southern limit of the gulf as: "A line joining Piaxtla Point (latitude 23°38'N) on the west coast of the mainland of Mexico, and the southern extreme of Lower California".

 The gulf is 1126 km long and 48–241 km wide, with an area of 177000 km2, a mean depth of 818.08 m, and a volume of 145000 km3.

 The Gulf of California is divided into three faunal regions: Northern, Central, and Southern.

 One recognized transition zone is termed the Southwestern Baja California peninsula.
 Transition zones exist between faunal regions, and they usually vary for each individual species.
 (Faunal regions are distinguishable based on the specific types of animals found there.)